Do you feel overwhelmed about how to edit your own writing and make the novel you labored over strong enough for publication?

 A. You will receive login information to the private classroom which you can access on any device that’s connected to the internet.

 This is a self-paced program which means that you can schedule as much or as little time as you want.
-Some people like to learn one week at a time, which would take 10 weeks if you followed that schedule.
+Some people want to do one or two lessons a week.
 Others dive in and binge on the lessons, Netflix style.
-If you binge, I’d suggest blocking off 7-10 days to get it done.
+If you binge, I’d suggest blocking off 10-14 days to get it done.
 I want to make sure you have the opportunity to learn how you want to learn.
 The lessons are available 24/7 on any device, so you can access it anywhere that’s convenient.

 Once you register, you’ll be able to use this resource over and over and will receive any future updates.
 There’s a survey at the end of the course where you can give feedback, so I’m always looking for ways to make improvements, and I like to surprise students with occasional bonuses in their in-box.